rexrex0924/CS_FYP/README.md

 ## Usage
 \`\`\`bash
-python eval_positional_bias.py --model qwen3:14b-q8_0 --max-questions 20
+python eval_positional_bias.py --model {model name} --max-questions {maximum no. of questions that you want to read from the csv}
 \`\`\`

 ## Requirements